MikeZhao2004/ArXivCat/README.md

 ## Packaging

-For Windows packaging, the project currently uses `build.ps1` together with PyInstaller and the `arxivcat` conda environment.
+Windows packaging currently uses `build.ps1` together with PyInstaller and the `arxivcat` conda environment.

-## Notes for contributors
+## For maintainers

-If you are here to maintain or extend the project, read `tech_memo.md` first.
+If you plan to maintain or extend the project, read `tech_memo.md` first.